Best Way to Caption a Large Number of UI Images: Batch Processing Guide 2025

 Text-Heavy Content: Screenshots contain interface text, labels, buttons, menus.
 Accurate OCR and text identification critical.

 Structured Layouts: Grids, navigation bars, forms, dialogs follow predictable patterns.
-Captioning can leverage this structure.
+Captioning can use this structure.

 Functional Elements: Buttons, inputs, dropdowns serve specific purposes.
 Captions should identify functional elements, not just visual appearance.